 When writing your Airbnb house rules, you want to be as clear and explicit as possible – but you also don’t want to scare off guests by making your listing seem too strict.

 In your house rules and listing description, it is important to make your rules as simple to follow as possible.
 Rules that are too complicated may be overlooked or misunderstood by guests.
-You should also include safety reminders, such as reminding guests to lock doors and windows.
+You should also include some safety rules and reminders, such as reminding guests to lock doors and windows.

 Additionally, make sure to prohibit risky items that can lead to house fires, such as candles or open flames in the house.